 Unfortunately, FaceTime reports very limited information about its video encoding parameters.
 We derive FaceTime's video rate from the captured video trace, by discounting FEC packets.
 (We will describe how we identify FaceTime's FEC packets in the following section.)
 To estimate its frame rate, we first calculate the timestamp difference of two adjacent RTP packets.
 If the RTP timestamp difference is zero, they are from the same video frame.
-Let $\Delta$ be the minimum non-zero timestamp difference.
-Any packet pair with timestamp difference $\Delta$ must be from two adjacent video frames.
-We then use the difference $t_c$ of the packet capture time of the pair to approximate the gap between the generation time of their corresponding frames.
-Then the frame rate can be estimated as $1/t_c$ .
-Figure 4 plots the CDF of inter-arrival time of video packets in two traces.
-Based on the high density around 33ms and 66ms, we can infer the frame rate to be 30 FPS and 15 FPS respectively.
-We don't know FaceTime's video resolution.
+Let Δ be the minimum nonzero timestamp difference.
+Any packet pair with timestamp difference Δ must be from two adjacent video frames.
+We then use the difference t_c of the packet capture time of the pair to approximate the gap between the generation time of their corresponding frames.
+Then the frame rate can be estimated as $1/t_c$.
+The inferred frame rate ranges from 1 to 30 FPS.

-4.3 Loss Recovery
+C. Loss Recovery

-Wireless networks have both congestion losses and
+Wireless networks have both congestion losses and random losses.

-(a) Google's total rate /video rate (b) Skype's total rate /video rate (c) FaceTime's total rate /video rate adaptation with packet loss ratio adaptation with packet loss ratio random losses.
 To cope with losses, Skype, Google+ and Facetime all use redundant data to protect video data.
 To gain more insights about their loss recovery strategies, we conduct controlled experiments and systematically inject random packet losses to path from the smartphone to the computer.
-As illustrated in Figure 5, we started with zero loss rate, then increase loss rate by 5% every 120 seconds.
+As illustrated in Figure 4, we started with zero loss rate, then increase loss rate by 5% every 120 seconds.
 We record the video rate and sending rate of each system.